 We were in for several pleasant surprises during our visit.
 The use of paper straws was evident in all the restaurants we frequented.
 Being so environmentally conscious was an enjoyable experience.
 More so than Wisconsin, the State where we live.
 Other parts of the US, especially Hawaii and California, are environmentally progressive.
 In South African grocery stores, customers pay for plastic bags.
 Consumers are encouraged to invest in reusable cloth bags, available for purchase at the checkout for a nominal fee.
 At the store near our home in the US, we get a 5-cent refund for each recyclable bag used to pack our groceries.

-One of my favorite restaurants, Rambling Rose in Montagu, run by Sergio and Cay Fernandes with our particular server Elton, who took care of our every need.
+One of my favorite restaurants, Rambling Rose in Montagu, is run by Sergio and Cay Fernandes with our server Elton, who took care of our every need.

 The facility where my mother is cared for in Bonnievale by a compassionate team of caregivers under the owner and leadership of Nurse Jane Phillips.